 Instead, look for above-average interest rates and low early withdrawal penalties.

-For example, Ally Bank offers no-penalty, 11-month CDs paying 1.15 percent APY with no withdrawal penalties as of mid-March.
+For example, Ally Bank offers no-penalty, 11-month CDs paying 0.87% APY.
 There's also no minimum investment.

 If you have at least $1,000, you'll get a better yield -- 1.25% APY -- with a low early withdrawal penalty of 3 months' interest on a 12- or 18-month CD from Triumph Savings Bank.
 It's based in Dallas, but anyone can open an FDIC-insured account online.